 In Silico Docking and Binding affinity estimation:

-In addition to the experimental assays, computational simulations elucidated the mechanism of SIRT3 compared to Sir2 through protein-ligand docking and subsequent binding affinity estimation.
-These techniques allow for an approximation of binding affinity of the native NAD+ substrate and multiple known inhibitors.
-Protein-ligand docking, and the MM-GBSA protocol 44, as well as a customized induced fit protocol were used for the binding affinity estimates, as described below.
+In addition to the experimental assays, computational simulations elucidated the mechanism of SIRT3 compared to Sir2 through protein-ligand docking and a subsequent more accurate scoring of the docked poses.
+These techniques allow for an approximation of binding affinity of the native NAD+ substrate.
+Protein-ligand docking, and the MM-GBSA protocol 44, as well as an induced fit protocol were used for the binding affinity estimates, as described below.

 Although protein-ligand docking programs such as Glide 44, AUTODOCK 45, or DOCK 46 rank order ligand poses based on a docking score, these outputs are not reliable estimates for the binding affinity.
 Docking programs were designed to distinguish actives from inactives when screening large databases of potential ligands to a given protein active site.
 The computational simulations in this study attempted to differentiate between the Sir2 and SIRT3 nicotinamide inhibition mechanism, for which subtle variations in absolute binding energy between the various binding modes of the native NAD+ cofactor needed to be estimated.
-While other groups have reported correlating docking scores 47 to or developing a custom scoring function 39 for binding affinity, these approaches are limited to cogeneric series of ligands for which dozens of experimentally determined binding affinities are used as a training set.
+While other groups have reported correlating docking scores 47 to or developing a custom scoring function 39 for binding affinity, these approaches are limited to congeneric series of ligands for which dozens of experimentally determined binding affinities are used as a training set.
 These methods are not applicable, as we are concerned with a possible subtle difference between two binding modes of the native cofactor, NAD+ and two inhibitors.

 MM-GBSA enhances docking scores by adding an estimation of the missing energy contributions of the solvent through the generalized Born implicit solvent model.
 Because correlations to free energy of binding for multiple test systems were found to be good for a single structure approach 44 and because the computationally more intensive combined molecular dynamics ensemble averaged MM-GBSA approach added little additional accuracy 47, we employed the simpler single structure method.
 The docking algorithm outputs multiple poses for each ligand, each with a slightly different conformation docked into the same starting protein.
 All of these structures, even lower ranking ones, are re-scored and re-ranked with the MM-GBSA function.
 The single highest ranked MM-GBSA score is used as the final binding affinity energy estimate.